-“If you have the option to have your 401(k) contribution taken out of your paycheck before you even see the money, do it,” said Chalmers Brown, CTO of Due.
+“If you have the option to have your 401(k) contribution taken out of your paycheck before you even see the money, do it,” said Chalmers Brown, former CTO of Due.
 “There are several benefits to this, including that you don’t have to remember to put money aside each month for retirement.
 You also won’t see the money, so you won’t have to budget for it.
 Look into other options for automatic paycheck withdrawals to help simplify budgeting and to ensure money goes where it needs to.”

 Find Other Sources for Your Savings

 Come up with a savings rule for yourself to ensure that you are regularly contributing money to your savings whenever possible.
-Bobbi Rebell, CFP, personal finance expert at Tally, offers the following examples: “Every time you get a coupon that you use for a purchase, move that amount of money into savings.
+Bobbi Rebell, the CFP and personal finance expert at Tally, offers the following examples: “Every time you get a coupon that you use for a purchase, move that amount of money into savings.
 Or anytime someone pays you back via Venmo, put that into savings.
 Or every time you get cash change under $5, put that into a savings jar at home, and then deposit once a month.
 You get the idea.”